steelsojka/Hexy.js/README.md

 // Converts a HEX value to an integer
 Hexy.toInt("FF") // 255

-// Transfers all Hexy methods to the context object (window if in browser) Hexy.transfer();
+// Transfers all Hexy methods to the passed in object or the exports object Hexy.transfer(myObject);
+myObject.getRandomHex();
 ```

 License